jeremybytes/async-workshop-nov2020/Labs/Lab02/Lab02-Instructions.md

 Current Classes
 ----------------
 **DataProcessor.Library/DataParser**
 This is the class we want to test.
-This class parses a data file and log errors using a separate logger class.
+This class parses a data file and logs errors using a separate logger class.

 ```c#
 public async Task<IReadOnlyCollection<Person>> ParseData(IEnumerable<string> data)